Running Pi OS Bookworm?

 To change the resolution, run the command

-sudo raspi-config, navigate to Advanced Options > Resolution, and choose an option.
+sudo raspi-config, navigate to Display Options > VNC Resolution, and choose an option.

 If this menu is not available, or you want more control, specify settings in the